DuckySoLucky/hypixel-discord-chat-bridge/README.md

 The `commandRole` is the ID of any role on the server , any user with the role will be able to run all the Discord commands built into the bot, like `/kick` and `/promote`.

-The `users` are the IDs of any member on the server , these users will be able to run all the Discord commands built into the bot, like `/kick` and `/promote` regardless of their roles.
+The `users` is a list of user IDs which are allowed to run all the Discord commands, this is an alternative to the `commandRole` option.

 ### Other